Isolated singularities of Toda equations and cyclic Higgs bundles: Introduction

 \end{cor}

-We may apply Theorem \ref{thm;20.7.6.5} to the case $q=f(dz)^r$ in which $f$ is a non-zero solution of a linear differential equation with polynomial coefficients.
+We may apply Theorem \ref{thm;20.7.6.5} to the case $q=f(dz)^r$ in which $f$ is the product of a non-zero polynomial and a non-zero solution of a linear differential equation with polynomial coefficients.
 For instance, let $\Ai(z)$ be the Airy function given as in (\ref{eq;20.7.2.40}) below, which is a solution of the differential equation $\del_z^2u-zu=0$.
-Let $\gamma(z)$ be any polynomial.
+Let $\gamma(z)$ be any non-zero polynomial.
 For the $r$-differential $q=\gamma(z)\Ai(z)(dz)^r$, $\{-\pi/3<\arg(z)<\pi/3\}$ is the unique special interval in this case.
 (See (\ref{eq;20.6.26.10}).
 See \cite[\S23]{Wasow} for a more detailed asymptotic expansion of $\Ai(z)$.)
 Hence, we obtain the following.

 \begin{prop}[Proposition \ref{prop;20.7.6.4}] If $q=\gamma(z)\Ai(z)(dz)^r$, we have a bijection $\Harm(q)\simeq \nbigp$.

 \end{prop}